This is the best ricotta stuffed shells recipe! We're talking pure Italian comfort food that will be on the table in about an hour. ๐๐๐

-Pasta shells stuffed with ricotta, mozzarella, and parmesan cheese, covered in my all-time favorite homemade marinara sauce, smothered with even more cheese, and baked until rich and saucy, and deliciously cheesy.
+Pasta shells are over stuffed with ricotta, mozzarella, and parmesan cheese then covered in my all-time favorite homemade marinara sauce.
+Top the whole thing with even more cheese and bake until the whole house smells of bubbling marinara and melted cheese.

 I don't think there is any combination of pasta, marinara sauce, and cheese that I don't love.

-Lasagna, of course, because, duh.
+Lasagna, obviosly.
 But also, Meatballs and Marinara served with handfuls of grated parmesan.
 And, tender ravioli stuffed with cheese and smothered in sauce.
-Or simply a plateful of spaghetti noodles, marinara, and grated parmesan.
+Or simply a plateful of homemade spaghetti noodles, smothered in marinara and lots of grated parmesan.ย

 All of these delicious dishes require great pasta and copious amounts of cheese.
 But, what really separates "pretty good" from "can't-stop-eating-this-because-it's-sooooo-delicious" is the marinara sauce.